MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/accessibility-tab-stops.md

 1. In Power Apps Studio, select **File** > **Settings** > **Upcoming features** > **Experimental**.

-1. Select **Improved tab stops** to turn the feature on. !![Screenshot to follow]!!
+1. Select **Improved tab stops** to turn on the feature. !![Screenshot to follow]!!

 1. Close settings.

 Now that you've enabled the experimental feature, you'll see two new properties for controls and containers&mdash;**Prioritize child controls**, and **Focus on child controls**.
-If desired, change the property values as appropriate.
+Change the property values as appropriate.

 ## Examples